Vampire (Buffy the Vampire Slayer): Blood

-Vampires cannot enter a human residence without having been invited once by a living resident; however, once given, such an invitation can only be revoked by a magic ritual.
-If all living residents die, vampires can enter freely.
-Areas open to the public and the homes of other vampires, demons, and non-humans are not protected.

-To reproduce, vampires must drain a human being of most of his or her blood, then force the victim to drink some of the vampire's blood.
+To reproduce, vampires must drain a human being of most of their blood, then force the victim to drink some of the vampire's blood.
 This process is known as "siring", and the vampire who does so is called a "sire".
-Sires often act as mentors to their 'children' and form small covens of related vampires for various purposes.
+Sires often act as mentors to their 'children', and form small covens of related vampires for various purposes.
 Some vampires can be telepathically linked to those that they have sired.
 The amount of time it takes for a new vampire to rise seems to vary; Buffy often kills vampires as they rise from their graves, but other vampires rise after only a few hours.
-There is no explanation given for this in the series.
-They cannot normally reproduce sexually, but under mystical means allow Angel and Darla to conceive a son, Connor, who has a human soul with vampire-like abilities, but none of their weaknesses or need to drink blood.

-Vampires in the Buffyverse do not have human souls, but Giles in "The Harvest" says the human corpse a vampire is born into is infected with a demon soul via vampiric blood, and therefore lacks a conscience.
-Angel and Spikevampires who have had their human souls restored to themfeel remorse for their previous actions.
-However, soulless vampires are capable of feeling human emotions such as love, though these tend to be expressed as twisted and obsessive behavior.
+Vulnerabilities

+The vampires in Buffy heal quickly from most injuries, but do not regrow lost limbs, and can acquire scars.
+They can be killed if beheaded, exploded, staked through the heart with a wooden object, or exposed to sunlight, fire, or excessive amounts of holy water.
+When killed, vampires rapidly turn to dust.
+Their vulnerability to sunlight limits vampires' movements, and makes most nocturnal.
+Spike, however, is shown on several occasions driving during the day by blocking the sunlight coming through his car windows with foil, and leaving a small strip clear to see the road.
+Vampires sometimes enlist humans such as criminals or occult organizations like Wolfram & Hart for tasks during the day.

+Vampires' flesh burns upon contact with blessed objects such as holy water, a Bible, recently consecrated ground, or a Christian cross.
+Knowing this, Buffy wears a small cross pendant necklace at all times for minor protection.
+Vampires can enter consecrated buildings but appear to feel ill at ease.
+They cannot enter a human residence without having been invited once by a living resident; once given, such an invitation can only be revoked by a magic ritual.
+If all living residents die, they can enter freely.
+Areas open to the public and the homes of other vampires, demons, and non-humans are not protected.
+Finally, vampires are attracted to bright colors and are said to dislike garlic.